dhuertas/cell-signaling/README.md

 Below follows a list of things that would be nice to have, in no specific order:

 * Change space cell identifiers to use datastructures using unsigned integers instead of multiple integers (one integer per direction)
-* Enable the cell list algorithm to use quadtrees
+* Enable the cell list algorithm to use octrees
-* Parallelization (particle/domain decomposition)
+* Parallelization (particle/domain/event decomposition)
 * Add ellipsoid molecules
-* Periodic boundaries support
+* Add periodic boundaries
-* Preload signaling molecules during emitter initialization instead.

 ## Release